Printers’ Vocabulary: Get to know your Bleed

 If in doubt?

-If you’re really stuck the best option is to allow a bigger margin around the edge of your printed items.
-For example, make sure nothing important is less that 8mm from the edge of the page.
+If you’re really stuck, the best option is to allow a bigger margin around the edge of your printed items.
+For example, making sure nothing important is less that 8mm from the edge of the page.

 And finally…

-Our new all-singing Pre-Flight and Proofing system will mirror the edge to fill the bleed area.
+Our new all-singing Pre-Flight and Proofing system will do it’s best to mirror the edge to fill the bleed area.
+After you have checked-out and uploaded your artwork, the Pre-Flight will begin.